jacopofar/dsr-db/nosql_data/slides.md

-Arrow is used implicitly within Parquet, it's an extremely interesting technology because it tries to process data without changing format, and is designed to take advantage of modern hardware (multicore and somtimes GPUs).
+Arrow is used implicitly within Parquet, it's an extremely interesting technology because it tries to process data without changing format, and is designed to take advantage of modern hardware (multicore and sometimes GPUs).

 Tools like Polars (and Pandas after 2.0) can take advantage of it.